 Olesya Kovalenko, sumo wrestler

-Olesya was born on January 17, 1975 in Ufa, USSR.
-Since her childhood the girl wanted to do sports because her father was a weightlifter and her mother was a skier.
-Olesya dreamed about figure skating!
-But she was too heavy for this sport.
+Awesome girl was born on January 17, 1975 in Ufa, USSR.
+Since her childhood the girl wanted to do sports because of her parents.
+Her mother was fond of skiing in her youth and even was a champion of Bashkiria in cross-country skiing.
+And her father was a weightlifter.
+To tell the truth, Olesya dreamed about figure skating!
+However, she was too heavy for this sport.
 She was engaged in basketball, later in judo.
-When Olesya was 13 years old her family moved to Kursk.
+When the girl was 13 years old her family moved to Kursk.

 In 2002 she won the first prize at the World Cup, Poland (Wroclaw).

-In the following year she became first at the European Championship, Germany (Reese).
+The following year she became the first at the European Championship in Germany (Reese).

-In 2005 at the World Games in Germany (Duisburg) she took the second place.
+At the World Games in Germany (Duisburg) she took the second place in 2005.

-2007 – 1st place at the European Championships, Hungary (Budapest) and at the World Cup, Thailand (Chiang Mai).
+Strong girl took the 1st place at the European Championships in Hungary (Budapest) and at the World Cup in Thailand (Chiang Mai) in 2007.

-2008 – 1st place at the European Championship, Poland (Krotoszyn) and at the World Championship, Estonia (Rakvere).
+In 2008 she was the 1st place at the European Championship in Poland (Krotoszyn) and at the World Championship in Estonia (Rakvere).

-2012 – 1st place at the European Championship, Ukraine (Lutsk) and 2nd place at the World Cup, Hong Kong.
+In 2012 she was the 1st at the European Championship in Ukraine (Lutsk) and the 2nd at the World Cup in Hong Kong.